Now reading: How Often Should You Wash Your Hair?

 Start at the root—literally.
 From time to time, part your hair and see what's going on up there.

 A healthy scalp should look clean and clear.
-But if your head’s itchy or flaky, it could be a sign that you need to scale back (or step up) your shampoo routine.
+But if your head’s itchy, flaky or sensitive, it could be a sign that you need to scale back (or step up) your shampoo routine.

 As sebum (the skin’s natural oil) builds up on the scalp, it traps dirt, sweat, dead skin cells... and pretty much whatever else is floating around you.
 Without proper cleansing, that buildup can lead to clogged pores, dull, greasy strands and dandruff (no, thanks).